GFDRR/risk-data-library.github.io/README.md

 2. Run `docker-compose up --build` to build docker image
 3. Follow the instructions in the Terminal and go to `http://0.0.0.0:4000` to see the pages

+Note:
-Note: `localhost` doesn't render data from the backend.
+- `localhost` doesn't render data from the backend.
+- Need to support **IE11**, some ES6 functions or syntax cannot be used.
+Refer to this table for compatibility: https://kangax.github.io/compat-table/es6/

+---

 ## User Notes
 ### To Display Image block in the future